rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 ---

 # Clustering Introduction
 As you learned last week, when we are dealing with genome scale data it is hard to come up with very specific summaries of the data unless you know exactly the question you are trying to ask computationally.
 Today we will be talking about three different ways to cluster data and get visual summaries of the expression of all genes that had a significant GxE interaction.
-Once we have these clusters, it allows us to ask further, more detailed questions such as what GO categories are enriched in each cluster, or are there specfic metabolic pathways contained in the clusters?
+Once we have these clusters, it allows us to ask further, more detailed questions such as what GO categories are enriched in each cluster, or are there specific metabolic pathways contained in the clusters?
 While clustering can be used in an exploratory way, the basics you will be learning today have been extended to very sophisticated statistical/machine learning methods used across many disciplines.
 In fact, there are many different methods used for clustering in R outlined in this **[CRAN VIEW](http://cran.r-project.org/web/views/Cluster.html)**.

 The two clustering methods that we will be exploring are hierarchical clustering and k-means.
 These have important similarities and differences that we will discuss in detail throughout today.
 The basic idea with clustering is to find how similar the rows and/or columns in the dataset are based on the values contained within the data frame.
 You have already used a similar technique last week when you produced the MDS plot.
 This visualization of the the samples in the dataset showed that samples from similar genotype and treatment combinations were plotted next to one another based on their Biological Coefficient of Variation calculated across all of the counts of genes.